meilisearch/documentation/resources/faq.md

 ## What are the recommended requirements for hosting a Meilisearch instance?

+**The short answer:**

+The recommended requirements for hosting a Meilisearch instance will depend on many factors, such as the number of documents, the size of those documents, the number of filters/sorts you will need, and more.
+For a quick estimate to start with, try to use a machine that has at least ten times the disk space of your dataset.

+**The long answer:**

 Indexing documents is a complex process, making it difficult to accurately estimate the size and memory use of a Meilisearch database.
 There are a few aspects to keep in mind when optimizing your instance.

 ### Memory usage